-The Red Ginger Plant isn’t very sensitive to mild fluctuations in the quality of the soil that it grows in.
+The Red Ginger Plant isn’t very sensitive to mild fluctuations in the soil quality it grows.
 Provide the plant with a soil mix that will be well-draining and sufficiently rich in nutrients, to give your plant maximum support.

 The Alpinia purpurata belongs to a tropical climate.

 In this case, the plant is used to growing in soil that will not retain water for a very long time.
-The soil should have adequate ventilatio as well.
+The soil should have adequate ventilation as well.

 Therefore, the kind of soil you want to provide it with should be well-draining.

-The Red Ginger Plant is not particularly picky or fragile when it comes to the soil it grows in, but aspiring to provide your plants with the absolute best is just second nature to most plant parents!
+The Red Ginger Plant is not particularly picky or fragile regarding the soil it grows in, but aspiring to provide your plants with the absolute best is just second nature to most plant parents!